NHAS/wag/README.md

 # Limitations
-- Only supports clients with one `AllowedIP`, which is perfect for site to site, or client -> server based architecture.
+- Only supports clients with one `AllowedIP`, which is perfect for a client -> server based architecture.
 - Primarily Linux only but windows may work with some effort